hashicorp/vault/website/source/docs/http/sys-config-cors.html.md

 <dl>
   <dt>Description</dt>
   <dd>
-    Configures the Vault server to return CORS headers for origins which match the `allowed_origins` regular expression.
+    Configures the Vault server to return CORS headers for origins that are permitted to make cross-origin requests based on the `allowed_origins` parameter.
   </dd>

   <dt>Method</dt>